Home reversion plans

 - You won't see any benefits from future house price growth on the part of your home that's been sold.

-- Usually, you can't take out a home reversion plan until you are (or your partner is) is 65, whereas lifetime mortgages are available from 55.
+- Usually you can't take out a home reversion plan until you are (or your partner is) 65, whereas lifetime mortgages are available from 55.

-- If you die sooner than expected (or intend to sell your property shortly after taking the home reversion plan out), you could lose out as, effectively, you've already paid the interest up front.
+- If you die sooner than expected (or intend to sell your property shortly after taking the home reversion plan out), you could lose out as you would have sold all, or part, of your home at a reduced value.

 Is there anything else I should know?